laurensdeb/ucll-how-to-fix-the-web/README.md

 Ensure you have a [Docker](https://docs.docker.com/desktop/) or [Podman](https://podman.io/) installation.

 Clone this repository and open it in Visual Studio Code.

-You will be recommended some extensions, install them.
+The exercises use VSCode devcontainers to provide a uniform environment for trying

 ## 1. Exploring the Semantic Web
 [RDF](https://www.w3.org/RDF/) is the foundational information model of the Semantic Web.
 Several different serializations of RDF exist, the most popular of which are [JSON-LD](https://json-ld.org/), [Turtle](https://www.w3.org/TR/turtle/) and [N-Quads](https://www.w3.org/TR/n-quads/).